 At Ball State, we are committed to making your transition to graduate school as easy as possible.
 This page features important information to help you transition to this new phase of your career; suggested next steps are detailed below to help you prepare for graduate study.

-If you have any questions regarding your transition to graduate school, please contact Stephanie Wilson, graduate school recruiter.
+If you have any questions regarding your transition to graduate school, please contact Amy Blackford, director of graduate retention and operations.

 Are You an International Student?